Yi Jian Mei (song): Internet popularity

 In May, the song reached international audiences and became a meme on the video sharing app TikTok.
 This propelled the song to the top spots on the Spotify Viral 50 chart in countries like Norway, Sweden, Finland, and New Zealand.

-The song is commonly referred to as "Xue Hua Piao Piao Bei Feng Xiao Xiao", which is the part of the song that gained the most prominence.
-The popularity of the internet meme caused official versions of "Yi Jian Mei" on music streaming services like YouTube Music to change the name of the song to include "xue hua piao piao bei feng xiao xiao" following the official name.
+The popularity of the internet meme caused official versions of "Yi Jian Mei" on music streaming services like YouTube Music to change the name of the song to include the now-famous verse following the official name.

-Fei Yu-ching, who retired in November 2019, has stated that he is both flattered and honored by the song's sudden international popularity, but also emphasized that he has already retired and will not return to the Mandopop scene.
+Fei, who retired in November 2019, stated that he was both flattered and honored by the song's sudden international popularity, but also emphasized that he had already retired and would not return to the Mandopop scene.